hillyleopard133/4th-year-game-dev/README.md

 Unity version: 6000.3.8f1

+I kinda broke my github and it ended up making 2 of most of my commits when I was merging my CA3 branch..

 #### Video and screenshots are in the document

 ### Packages used
 Sprites asset pack I got during my flexible semester.

 ### How to run
 Unzip the build zip and run the "4thYearGameDev" executable file.